3 Weeks In South Korea and Japan Itinerary

 Due to the size of both countries and the distance from each other, you can easily cover Japan and South Korea in one go.
 You can spend about 10 days in each place or move things around if you want to spend more or less time in the other.

-Although this doesn’t mean you can’t pay for the entire 3 weeks in a single country, you can very well, which will let you see many more places and travel slower.
+Although this doesn’t mean you can’t pay for the entire 3 weeks in a single country, you can very well, which will let you see many more places and travel more slowly.

 Day-to-day overview: